exyte/AndroidAnimatedNavigationBar/README.md

 You can build your own animation, just implement the `BallAnimation` interface.

 `indentAnimation` - Indent animation with the animation curve, default value is `Height(tween(300))`
-- `Height`  -  Disappear by height and quickly re-appear also by height above selected tab
+- `Height`  -  Disappear by decreasing in height and quickly re-appear by increasing in height above the selected tab
 - `StraightIndent` - Slide to the selected tab
 You can also build your own animation, just implement the `IndentAnimation` interface.